-Standing alternating dumbbell curls enable you to lift heavier weights than regular bicep curls.
+Standing alternating dumbbell curls, which feature prominently in our chest and biceps workout plan, enable you to lift heavier weights than regular bicep curls.
 This is because your biceps get a short rest after performing each rep and so naturally also have more time to recover.
 As such, they're fresher by the time the next rep rolls around, which means that they can handle bigger poundages.

 The mere fact that you're training one arm at a time increases your strength as well.
 When your brain only has to focus on moving one limb, it can channel all of its force into lifting the weight that the working arm is holding.